-Safeguarding records relating to individual students will be retained for a reasonable period of time after they have left the school.
+Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school.

-If a student for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their protection file is forwarded as soon as possible, securely, and separately from the main pupil file.
+If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main pupil file.

-To allow the new school/college to have support in place when the student arrives, this should be within:
+To allow the new school/college to have support in place when the child arrives, this should be within: